 We’ve written and talked(new window) a lot about how Google doesn’t respect users’ privacy.
 From their not-quite-confidential mode to their privacy smokescreen campaign, Google has tried to offer the illusion of choice and privacy without actually delivering these things to their users — all to preserve enormous profits selling user data to advertisers.

 However, because Google controls Android, and makes their Play store the default app store on Android devices, it is the only option for reaching the majority of the world’s Android users.
 A similar situation exists with the iOS app store, which is another example of a distribution monopoly.
 As such, any app developer (Proton Mail included) must first prioritize these two distribution channels in order to reach the largest number of people.

 However, it is also important to support other distribution channels to provide users with more choices and advance our vision of accessible privacy.
 In this post, we will discuss some of the possibilities we are considering and our plans for this area in the future.

 Expanding access to privacy

-In order to expand access to the privacy tools we develop (currently Proton Mail, Proton VPN, Proton Calendar, and eventually Proton Drive), we plan to publish our apps on a number of alternative app stores for Android.
+In order to expand access to the privacy tools we develop (currently Proton Mail(new window), Proton VPN(new window), Proton Calendar(new window), and eventually Proton Drive(new window)), we plan to publish our apps on a number of alternative app stores for Android.
 A few possibilities are presently under consideration.